-Pursuant to the Management Agreement, the Manager is required to pay from the Management Fee, on behalf of the Company, all of the Company's expenses including the Company's directors' fees and expenses; provided, however, that the Manager is not obligated to pay, and the Company is required to pay from its own funds (i) all expenses, including attorneys' fees and expenses, incurred on behalf of the Company in connection with (A) the closing of the Company's public offering and all fees and expenses related thereto and to the documents and agreements described herein, including in connection with the Credit Facility and the U.K. Finance Leases, (B) any litigation commenced by or against the Company unless arising from the Manager's gross negligence or willful misconduct, and (C) any investigation by any governmental, regulatory or self-regulatory authority involving the Company or the Offerings unless arising from the Manager's gross negligence or willful misconduct, (ii) all premiums for insurance of any nature, including directors' and officers' liability insurance and general liability insurance, (iii) all costs in connection with the administration and the registration and listing of the Common Shares, (iv) principal and interest on the Credit Facility, (v) brokerage commissions, if any, payable by the Company,

-(vi) all costs and expenses required to be incurred or paid by the Company in connection with the redelivery of any Vessel following the expiration or earlier termination of the related Charter, (including, without limitation, any drydocking fees and the cost of special surveys and appraisals) and (vii) any amount due to be paid by the Company pursuant to the U.K. Finance Lease Transactions.
+Pursuant to the Management Agreement, the Manager is required to pay from the Management Fee, on behalf of the Company's expenses including the Company's directors' fees and expenses; provided, however, that the Manager is not obligated to pay, and the Company is required to pay from its own funds (i) all expenses, including attorneys' fees and expenses, incurred on behalf of the Company in connection with (A) the closing of the Company's public offering and all fees and expenses related thereto and to the documents and agreements described herein, including in connection with the Credit Facility and the U.K. Finance Leases, (B) any litigation commenced by or against the Company unless arising from the Manager's gross negligence or willful misconduct, and (C) any investigation by any governmental, regulatory or selfregulatory authority involving the Company or the Offerings unless arising from the Manager's gross negligence or willful misconduct, (ii) all premiums for insurance of any nature, including directors' and officers' liability insurance and general liability insurance, (iii) all costs in connection with the administration and the registration and listing of the Company, (vi) all costs and expenses required to be incurred or paid by the Company in connection with the redelivery of any Vessel following the expiration or earlier termination of the related Charter, (including, without limitation, any drydocking fees and the cost of special surveys and appraisals) and (vii) any amount due to be paid by the Company pursuant to the U.K. Finance Lease Transactions.